Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 London School of Economics and Political Science

 The London School of Economics and Political Science (LSE) is located in the heart of London.
-In 2023, the Complete University Guide declared LSE the #1 University in London for the 11th consecutive year.
+For the year 2025, the Complete University Guide declared LSE the #1 University in London

 Why is LSE one of the Top Unis for History in the UK?
-According to the QS World University History Subject Table for 2021, LSE ranks #5 for History in the world for the 2nd time consecutively.
-And that’s an impressive feat, considering its lead ahead of prominent universities such as Stanford and Princeton.
+The QS World and Subject Rankings 2024 declared LSE #4 in the world for a History degree.
+And that’s an impressive feat, considering it leads ahead of prominent universities such as Stanford and Princeton.

 What Makes the LSE History Course for Undergraduates Unique?